 Particularly if you manufacture or operate machines with long planning times or life cycles, it makes sense to rely on components that are lead-free and are decoupled from any currently applicable and future bans in the RoHS or REACH regulations.

-Taking into account international sales markets or value chains and legislation, proactive sustainable action can also have a worthwhile impact on your planning.
+On the point of international sales markets or value chains and legislation, forward-looking sustainable action can also have a rewarding effect on your planning

-How do you recognise lead-free cable glands from LAPP?
+How do you identify lead-free cable glands from LAPP?

 When selecting lead-free cable glands, look out for the designation "LF" in the article numbers of our products.

-Products with this suffix are lead-free alternatives to the classic cable glands with otherwise the same product properties.
+Products with this suffix are lead-free alternatives to the classic cable glands while still retaining the same product properties.

 With our lead-free cable glands, you are therefore always on the safe side and can plan sustainably and for the long-term, even if the regulations are amended in future.